sfcta/CMP_Scripts/INRIX/xd_segments/README.md

 - map data can be downloaded at https://map-data-downloader.inrix.com/

 ### Network conflation process
 The INRIX XD road network segments are matched to CMP road segments via a network conflation process.
-The initial network conflation process is recorded in `Q:\CMP\LOS Monitoring 2019\Network_Conflation\Network Conflation Process Memo.docx`
+The initial network conflation process is recorded in `Q:\CMP\LOS Monitoring 2019\Network_Conflation\Network Conflation Process Memo.docx`.
+The TRB paper and presentation are at `O:\Presentations, Conferences, Training, Awards\Conferences, Awards\TRB\2021\Annual Meeting\CMP Pipeline`.
+Also some scripts in `Q:\Model Projects\101_280\notebooks\Validation`.
+One of them, `compare_correspondences.ipynb`, is meant to assess the quality of alternative corresonponce files.

 ### Updating network conflation after each INRIX map version update
 Also reference "XD - Map Update - Best Practices for Map Matching.docx" on the Documents section of https://map-data-downloader.inrix.com/